takashialpha/webpages/README.md

 ## Notes

+todo:
-place a favicon on public.
+place a favicon on public;
+add workflows;
+make a better css;
+add contents to the page;

 ## License